opensearch-project/documentation-website/_benchmark/workloads/index.md

 A workload is a specification of one or more benchmarking scenarios.
 A workload typically includes the following:

-- One or more data streams that are ingested into indices.
+- One or more data streams that are ingested into indices
 - A set of queries and operations that are invoked as part of the benchmark

 ## Anatomy of a workload